If you or your children “wander off task” and are disorganized, this could be helpful.

 Structure and Organize your daily activities around your brain and body’s Peak Performance Hours.

-When I started the doctorate program in St. Louis, MO, I had been previously prescribed medications and advised to avoid caffeine and sugar as part of my strategy for a steady intense course load.
-I didn’t have any other strategies.
-I most definitely met the qualifications for having hyperactivity at the time, as I had since early childhood.
+When I started a doctorate program in St. Louis, MO, I had been previously prescribed medications and advised to avoid caffeine and sugar as part of my strategy for a steady intense course load.
+I didn’t have any other strategies going into this grueling course of study.
+This new load of responsibility forced me and my peers to learn to effectively organize our days and weeks into energy-sustainable practices.

 It’s a well known fact that the brain produces and uses electricity to effectively “run” our body.
-You can imagine that if you have a brain that does not produce enough of this electrical activity, it could cause challenges for a person.
+You can imagine that if you have a brain that does not produce an adequate amount of electrical activity, it could cause challenges for a person trying to function in daily life.
 By studying EEG (the electrical activity of brains!) we have discovered that an under-aroused brain state produces a whole host of issues, as seen in the chart below:

-For me, starting my 5th year of college was like stubbing my toe as I stood staring down the hall into year-round classes, mid-term and final exams, 5 parts of national examination, and 297 credit hours.
-My leg starts to bounce around just thinking about it again.
+Starting my graduate studies battling my misunderstanding of attention deficits, I stood staring down the hall into year-round classes, mid-term and final exams, 5 parts of national examination, and 297 credit hours of coursework designed to carve me into a clinician and a chiropractor.

-I knew I had to learn to focus on my own, so I started to independent study in the brain and it’s many mysteries.
+I knew I had to learn to focus on my own, so I started to independently study the brain activity you can see on an EEG and the parts of the “fight or flight” response that we can measure in the body.

-I learned that in order to structure and organize your daily activities, you should become aware of what is called peak performance.
-Peak performance eludes to the times where the brain and body are tuned for focus, naturally.
+If you want to hack your daily schedule and boost your peak performance you can start with structuring and organizing your daily activities.
+Peak performance eludes to the times during our day where the brain and body are tuned for focus, naturally.
 Think of it like the most calm and attention-rich state of mind, with effortless physical stamina.

-Let’s unpack Peak Performance into types and see how I mesh them into my daily schedule…
+Let’s unpack Peak Performance into types and see how you can mesh them into your daily schedule…

-As this ability produce focus shifts nearing mid day, I begin to look for opportunity to get a recess activity.
-Think of your childhood recess time, simply going outside for a minute or getting away from the desk for at least 1 hour.
+As thea ability produce focus shifts nearing mid day, I begin to look for opportunity to get a recess activity.
+Think of your childhood recess time, simply going outside for a minute or getting away from the desk for at least 30 minutes.
 The rush of electrical stimulation that movement and new environments create in the brain allow us to pull through the rest of the day with a second wave of focus, positivity, and focused energy.
 Find a schedule that works for you and commit to taking a small step in the right direction with a short walk and an extra glass of water each day.
+Resist the urge to have sweet treats and sugary drinks in the afternoon, as this spike in blood sugar is short-lived and not a sustainable way to create peak performance hours.

 If you have variable attention or if you experience any of what is described above, then please take this information and pick one thing to get good at.
 The information in this article is not intended to replace specific advice from a physician on your health care team.